Ro706/web2.0/README.md

 Q.What is HTML?
 Ans:-
-1)HTML stands for
-Hyper Text Markup Language
+1)HTML stands for Hyper Text Markup Language.<br>
-2)HTML is the standard markup language for creating Web pages
+2)HTML is the standard markup language for creating Web pages.<br>
-3)HTML describes the structure of a Web page.
+3)HTML describes the structure of a Web page.<br>

 A Simple HTML Document
 ```shell